ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Your final task is to utilize Radamsa to generate 100, 1000 and 10,000 malformed inputs using http://www.google.com/search?q=fuzzing as a seed input.
 Save these inputs (for example in a .txt file) and use these as input to your fuzzer that you created in Task C).

+> [!NOTE]
+> If Radamsa is not available in your online notebook environment, you can run `radamsa` in your local Linux/WSL terminal to generate the `.txt` files and upload them to the notebook, or invoke it via Python's `subprocess`.

 **How did your fuzzer perform now?
 Compare crash count with Task C and provide explanations if you observe differences**